georgian-io/pyoats/README.md

-**\*** For models with ⚠️, detection is done separately along each variable.
+**\*** For models with ⚠️, sore calculation is done separately along each column.
 This implicitly assumes independence of covariates, which means that **the resultant anomaly scores do not take into account of inter-variable dependency structures.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>